-I am pretty sure that this is the most amazing thing I have baked this year and also pretty sure that nothing else I will make can even come close!
-I mean there is this chocolate fudge cake that is a mean competitor, haven’t decided if these muffins actually beat that cake just yet but either way they’re neck in neck fighting for the top spot 😃😄
+I am pretty sure that this is the most amazing thing I have baked this year.
+There is this chocolate fudge cake that is a mean competitor, haven’t decided if these chocolate chip muffins actually beat that cake just yet but either way they’re neck in neck fighting for the top spot! 😃😄

-I have been trying to perfect these muffins since early last year but each time I tried, I couldn’t get them right!
-I wanted something out of this world amazing and I am so happy, and proud.
-To say that these are it!
+I have been trying to perfect these muffins since early last year but each time I tried, I couldn’t get them right.
+I wanted something out of this world amazing and I am so happy to say that these are it.
 Beyond amazing and soooo much more!

-The muffins are super soft and moist with mega buttery flavour and a loose enough crumb to be real fluffy yet dense enough to be classified as a muffin.
+These muffins are super soft and moist with mega buttery flavour.
+They have a loose enough crumb to be fluffy yet dense enough to be classified as a muffin.

 The recipe itself is very easy and actually based off of my insanely delicious peach crumb muffins.
-That is one of my all time favourite muffin recipes so it was a good place for me to look.
-I increased the liquids slightly since I’m not adding peaches here, used tons of sour cream because sour cream in baking is my life and I can’t live without it, and used all white sugar.
-You can use some soft brown sugar in place of some of the white but I personally liked the sort of velvety texture that all white sugar gives but you do what you like.
+That is one of my all time favourite muffin recipes so it was a good place for me to start.
+I increased the liquids slightly since I’m not adding peaches here, used tons of sour cream and used all white sugar.
+You can use some soft brown sugar in place of some of the white but I personally liked the sort of velvety texture that all white sugar gives.

-As all muffins in my book go, well most anyway, these babies are nice and big with tall, puffy and bold muffin tops .
+As alot of muffins in my book go, these guys are nice and big with tall, puffy and bold muffin tops, just like my Large Banana Muffins.
 To achieve this look you need to make sure to fill your muffin tray all the way to the top and I mean ALL the way full.
 The batter is very thick and you can easily get 12 large muffins especially if you’re not using cupcake cups.
-If you want you can make smaller muffins but really don’t make more than 14.
-We’re going all the way here, ridiculous chocolate chip muffins and nothing else!
+If you want you can make smaller muffins but we’re going all the way here.
+Ridiculous chocolate chip muffins and nothing else!

-To ensure the extra large muffin tops, these guys get baked at a higher temperature for about 8 minutes first then you lower the heat and continue baking until they are done.
+To ensure the extra large muffin tops, the muffins get baked at a higher temperature for about 8 minutes first, then you lower the heat and continue baking until they are done.
 This initial blast of heat helps puff up the muffin but you lower the heat to make sure that the middles are completely cooked through.

 This muffin base is so delicious on its own that you can fill, stuff and top with anything your heart desires.
 Even leaving them plain with a simple glaze on top is perfection.